Paynch-Payments/paynch-php-examples/README.md

 **Important:** Always validate payments **server-side** to prevent financial losses.

 Built with a strong focus on security and simplicity for PHP developers integrating Paynch.
 Questions?
-Use the AI support at https://pay.paynch.app/ai or reach out on X: @paynch.app 🚀
+Use the AI support at https://pay.paynch.app/ai or reach out on X: @paynch.io 🚀